YChuan1115/CarBrandDetector/README.md

 > detection with result clustering."
 Computer as a Tool, 2005.
 EUROCON 2005.
 The International
 > Conference on.
 Vol. 2.
 IEEE, 2005.

 Project was written in C++.
-As it was written for educational purposes it does not use built in OpenCV algorithms and structures other then the cv::Mat class that is used to store the processed images.
-Drawing function are used as well to highlight found toyota signs.
+As it was written for educational purposes it intentionally does not use built-in OpenCV algorithms and structures other then the cv::Mat class that is used to store the processed images.
+Drawing functions are used as well to highlight found toyota signs.

 ## Project building